Smailen5/Frontend-Mentor-Challenge/base-apparel-coming/README.md

 A big thank you to:

+- A big thank you to [Rupali](https://www.frontendmentor.io/profile/rupali317) for the valuable feedback.
 - Frontend Mentor: For providing the challenge and valuable feedback.
 - The React Community: For their ongoing support and resources.
 - Tailwind CSS Team: For the amazing utility-first CSS framework ❤.